-Vaginal bleeding after sex is common and can happen when you're not menstruating or don't expect to be menstruating.
-Although it's often called "vaginal" bleeding, the term refers to bleeding from the vagina as well as bleeding from other parts of your genital and urinary systems.
+Vaginal bleeding after sex is common.
+Although it's often called "vaginal" bleeding, most benign bleeding in younger women comes from the cervix.
+However other parts of your genital and urinary systems can be involved.

-If you're premenopausal and you have infrequent episodes of vaginal bleeding after sex — and you've had normal results on routine Pap tests and sexually transmitted infection screenings — you don't need to see your doctor to be evaluated.
-If you have vaginal bleeding that bothers or worries you, make an appointment with your doctor to get it checked out.
-If you're at risk or feel you have been exposed to a sexually transmitted infection, see your doctor for an evaluation.
+If you're premenopausal and have infrequent episodes of vaginal bleeding after sex — and you've had normal results on routine Pap tests and sexually transmitted infection screenings — you don't need to see your doctor.
+For vaginal bleeding that worries you, make an appointment with your doctor.
+If you're at risk of or feel you have been exposed to a sexually transmitted infection, see your doctor for an evaluation.

 If you're postmenopausal, vaginal bleeding at any time must be evaluated.
-Consult with your doctor to be sure that the cause of your vaginal bleeding isn't something serious.
+See your doctor to be sure that the cause of your vaginal bleeding isn't something serious.

 - Tarney CM, et al. Postcoital bleeding: A review on etiology, diagnosis, and management.
 Obstetrics and Gynecology International.
 2014;2014:192087.